Escaping the Verifier: Learning to Reason via Demonstrations: Introduction

 The key contributions of our work are as follows: \begin{itemize} \item We propose a novel perspective on training reasoning models via \textbf{Inverse Reinforcement Learning}~\citep{ng2000algorithms}.
-With this perspective, we develop a principled method, RARO, that enables training reasoning models using demonstration data only. \item We evaluate RARO on a controlled toy reasoning task, \textbf{Countdown}, where it not only significantly outperforms SOTA baselines without verification, but it nearly matches the performance of RLVR, demonstrating the effectiveness of RARO on inducing reasoning behaviors. \item Next, we further stress test RARO's reasoning elicitation capability by scaling it on the general domain of math problems via the \textbf{DeepMath} dataset \citep{he2025deepmath103klargescalechallengingdecontaminated}, where RARO again outperforms baselines without verification and exhibits similar scaling trends as RLVR, demonstrating the \emph{scalability} of RARO. \item Finally, we demonstrate that RARO's superior performance generalizes well to non-verifiable domains by evaluating it on \textbf{Poetry Writing}, where it substantially outperforms all baselines, underscoring its effectiveness in open-ended tasks without verification. \end{itemize}
+With this perspective, we develop a principled method, RARO, that enables training reasoning models using demonstration data only. \item We evaluate RARO on a controlled toy reasoning task, \textbf{Countdown}, where it not only significantly outperforms strong baselines without verification ($+13.7\%$ accuracy, Qwen2.5 $1.5$B), but it nearly matches the performance of RLVR, demonstrating the effectiveness of RARO on inducing reasoning behaviors. \item Next, we further stress test RARO's reasoning elicitation capability by scaling it on the general domain of math problems via the \textbf{DeepMath} dataset \citep{he2025deepmath103klargescalechallengingdecontaminated}, where RARO again outperforms baselines without verification ($+8.2\%$ accuracy, Qwen2.5 $7$B) and exhibits scaling trends similar to RLVR, demonstrating the \emph{scalability} of RARO. \item Finally, we show that RARO's superior performance generalizes to non-verifiable domains by evaluating it on \textbf{Poetry Writing}, where it considerably outperforms all baselines ($+19.1\%$ win rate, Qwen2.5 $7$B). \end{itemize}